 The doctor would recommend a physical examination through a digital rectal examination (DRE) and evaluation of symptoms via AUA Symptom Index results to diagnose Benign Prostatic Hyperplasia.

 In the case of BPH with symptoms, it is important to avail of some kind of treatment in due time.
 However, there are several doubts about availing treatment in case of early identification and mild enlargement of the gland.
 The results of several studies indicate that early treatment is not mandatory as in one-third of the cases of mild enlargement, the BHP condition is auto treated.
 The experts, however, suggest to avail regular check-ups to watch for early problems.
-The treatment is recommended in cases when the condition poses a danger to the patient’s health or develops major inconvenience.
+The enlarged prostate treatment in Ludhiana, Punjab is recommended in cases when the condition poses a danger to the patient’s health or develops major inconvenience.

 Before the treatment of BPH, the doctors offer antibiotic treatments as in most of the cases there are chances of urinary tract infection.